odisha-ml/website/content/initiatives/_index.md

 +++
 title = "Initiatives"
-description = "About the Odias in AI/ML community." sort_by = "date"
-paginate_by = 5
+description = "About the Odisha AI community." sort_by = "date" paginate_by = 5
 +++